barakeel/ramsey/README.md

 ## Verifying the proof in HOL4
 Please edit the config file:
-- choose and appropriate number of cores (default is 40)
+- choose and appropriate number of cores, typically half of the number given by `lscpu` but this also depends your available RAM (default is 40).
 - memory per core in megabyte (default is 8000)
-- maximum number of holes in a generalization (default is 10) Decreasing this number to 8 is recommended but untested.
-  The proof will require less memory and RAM at the cost of being slower.
+- maximum number of holes in a generalization (default is 10) Decreasing this number to 8 will require less memory and RAM at the cost of being slower.

 The creation of a HOL4 proof is divided in multiple steps: enumeration, cone, glueing proof, definition, enumeration proof, cone proof.